Allied technological cooperation during World War II: Tanks and other vehicles

 The medium tank M4 was used in all theatres of the Second World War.
-It had a versatile reliable design and was easy to produce, thus huge numbers were made and provided to both Britain and the USSR by the United States under Lend-Lease.
+It had a versatile, reliable design and was easy to produce, thus huge numbers were made and provided to both Britain and the USSR by the United States under Lend-Lease.
 Despite official opinions, the medium tank M4 was well liked by some Soviet tankers, while others called it the best tank for peacetime service.
-When Britain received the tank, it was given the designation Sherman, as part of the UK practice of naming its US-built tanks after American Civil War generals.
-Both the British and the Soviets re-armed their M4s with their own tank guns.
+When Britain received the tank, it was given the designation Sherman, as part of the British practice of naming its US-built tanks after American Civil War generals.
+Both the British and the Soviets re-armed their M4s with their guns.
 The Soviets re-armed a small number with the standard 76 mm F-34 tank gun but so much 75 mm ammunition was supplied by the US that the conversions were not widespread.
-Unfortunately, the fairly short-barreled 75mm gun most Shermans came equipped with did not offer very good armor penetration even with specialty ammunition, especially against the then-new Panther and Tiger.
-However, the British 76.2mm (3-inch) Ordnance QF 17-pounder, one of the best anti-tank guns of the period could be fitted in the Sherman's turret with modifications to the gun, a new gun mantlet and welding a bustle to the turret rear; this modification was known as the Firefly.
+Unfortunately, the fairly short-barreled 75mm gun most Shermans came equipped with did not offer very good armour penetration, even with speciality ammunition, especially against new Panther and Tigers.
+The British 76.2 mm (3-inch) Ordnance QF 17-pounder, one of the best anti-tank guns of the period could be fitted in the Sherman turret with modifications to the gun, a new gun mantlet and welding a bustle to the turret rear; this modification was known as the Firefly.
 The combination of British and American weaponry proved desirable, although despite the United States building a few 17-pounder Fireflies from new, it never went into mass production and did not see action.
 The US had its own 76 mm calibre long-barrel gun for the Sherman.
-While it wasn't as good as the 17-pounder, it still had a much better chance of successfully engaging German heavy tanks especially at close range, offered consistent kill-power against more equally-matched opponents at all ranges, and didn't require major modification to fit like the 17-pounder did.
+While not as good as the 17-pounder, it still had a much better chance of knocking out German heavy tanks especially at close range, offered consistent kill-power against more equally-matched opponents at all ranges, and did not require much modification to fit like the 17-pounder did.
 The Firefly thus remained a British variant of the Sherman.
 The M10 tank destroyer was also up-gunned with the 17-pounder, creating the M10C tank destroyer, sometimes known as "Achilles".
 This was used in accordance with British tactical doctrine for tank destroyers, in that they were considered self-propelled anti-tank guns rather than aggressive 'tank hunters'.
 Used in this fashion, it proved an effective weapon.